Konradrundfunk/konradrundfunk/README.md

 ### Hi glad you are checking by! 💬

-- A more or less python dev here, thats doing casual flask projects.🐍
+- A more or less python dev here, that's doing casual flask projects.🐍
 - Currently I am doing my [Ham exam(german repo)](https://github.com/Konradrundfunk/Amateurfunklehrgang).📻
 - I am also really enjoing [Jugendhackt](https://jugendhackt.org/).🦙
 - More about me on my [Website](https://konradrundfunk.me) 🎉